How Long Does a Building Survey Take?

 Factors that influence the duration of a Measured Building Survey

-So, how long does a measured building survey take?
+So, how long does it take?
 This can vary significantly, influenced by several key factors.
 At Michael Gallie & Partners, we ensure our clients are well-informed about these aspects, which allows for realistic timelines and expectations to be set from the outset.
 Understanding these factors is crucial for our team and clients, ensuring every project is approached with the necessary foresight and planning.

 A. Size and Complexity of the Building